syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add section to the document
+'Adds section to the document

 Dim sec As IWSection = document.AddSection()

-'Add paragraph to the section
+'Adds paragraph to the section

 Dim paragraph As IWParagraph = sec.AddParagraph()

-'Load the excel file as stream
+'Loads the excel file as stream

 Dim excelStream As Stream = File.OpenRead("Excel_Template.xlsx")

-'Create and Append chart to the paragraph with excel stream as parameter
+'Creates and Appends chart to the paragraph with excel stream as parameter

 Dim chart As WChart = paragraph.AppendChart(excelStream, 1, "B2:C6", 470, 300)

-'Set chart type and title
+'Sets chart type and title

 chart.ChartType = OfficeChartType.Column_Clustered